 - Head over to family.microsoft.com and log in with your Parent’s Microsoft account.

 - Under it, Find your Child’s Name, say, for example, “Raj” and select Content Restrictions.

-- Now when your Child requests for Installation of an Application, you can grant or deny the permission keeping it safe.
+- When your Child requests for Installation of an Application, you can grant or deny the permission to keep it safe.

 Readout detailed tutorial on how you can manage Family and Kids computer usage with Microsoft Family

-I hope the post was useful, and you were able to learn to Block or Restrict Certain Programs on Windows 10.
+I hope the post was helpful, and you were able to learn to Block or Restrict Certain Programs on Windows 11/10.